StackExchange/dnscontrol/docs/_functions/global/getConfiguredDomains.md

 }
 ```

-This will end up in following modifications:
+This will end up in following modifications: (All output assumes the `--verbose` flag)

 ```text
 ******************** Domain: domain1.tld